-Greece is reputed to have almost 300 days of sunshine a year, even during the winter when the unique phenomenon of the Halcyon Days aka Alkyonides Days takes place creating a mini summer break amidst the winter.
+Greece is reputed to have almost 300 days of sunshine a year, even during the winter when the unique phenomenon of the Halcyon Days, aka Alkyonides Days, takes place, creating a mini summer break amidst the winter.

 The phrase, translated into “Halcyon days” in English, has a literal meaning of calm, peaceful days.
-It is the translation of ‘Alkyonides Meres’.
+It is the translation of ‘Alkyonides Meres.’

 Where does the name Halcyon Days come from?

-During this period, the star Alcyone culminates its orbit during the evening hours and therefore during the cloudless nights in January, the star is visible in the cluster of the Pleiades, located in the highest part of the celestial dome.
+During this period, the star Alcyone culminates its orbit during the evening hours and during the cloudless nights in January, the star is visible in the cluster of the Pleiades, located in the highest part of the celestial dome.

-As a result of this simple natural event, all the consecutive days that the Alcyone star is visible were named ‘Alkyonides’.
+As a result of this simple natural event, all the consecutive days that the Alcyone star is visible were named ‘Alkyonides.’

 Alcyone was the devoted wife of Ceyx, King of Thessaly in central Greece.
 Ceyx ruled his kingdom with justice and in peace.
-Alcyone and Ceyx were admired by gods and mortals alike for their physical beauty, and profound love for each other.
+Alcyone and Ceyx were admired by gods and mortals alike for their physical beauty and profound love for each other.

 Zeus punished the arrogant couple who dared to compare themselves to gods by plunging Ceyx’s ship into the sea and drowning him.
-Alcyone lamented her loss so much that she then threw herself into the sea and drowned, determined to join her husband in the land of the dead.
+Alcyone lamented her loss so much so that she then threw herself into the sea and drowned, determined to join her husband in the land of the dead.

 The gods of Olympus were so profoundly affected by the tragic fate of the couple and their abiding love for one another that Zeus transformed the couple into halcyon birds.
 Yet the birds were still condemned to give birth in the winter every year.

-After the waves of the sea crashed into the rocks and destroyed Alcyone’s nest and eggs, Zeus once again felt regret and ordered the winds to stop and the sun to shine for fifteen days in the heart of the winter so that Alcyone could safely lay her eggs.
+After the waves of the sea crashed into the rocks and destroyed Alcyone’s nest and eggs, Zeus once again felt regretful and ordered the winds to stop and the sun to shine for fifteen days in the heart of the winter so that Alcyone could safely lay her eggs.